johngage/JB1/content/intro.md

 Here's a brief rundown of how to create your own Jupyter Book using this site.
 For a more complete guide, see [the Jupyter Book guide](guide/01_overview).

-* Fork the Jupyter Book template repo
+* [Fork the Jupyter Book template repo](https://help.github.com/en/articles/fork-a-repo) by running `jupyter-book create`
 * Replace the demo notebooks in `content/` with your own notebooks and markdown files.
 * Create a Table of Contents yaml file by editing `_data/toc.yaml`.
+* Create the proper URL references for your website by editing `_config.yml`
-* Generate the Jekyll markdown for your notebooks by running `scripts/generate_book.py`
+* Generate the Jekyll markdown for your notebooks by running `scripts/generate_book.py`, or `make build`, or `jupyter-book build`
-* Push your changes to GitHub (or wherever you host your site)!
+* Push your Jekyll markdown to GitHub to build your HTML for your website, or build your HTML locally to push to GitHub for your website (or wherever you host your site)!

 ## Acknowledgements